 We lived out in the country – surrounded by cornfields.
 Our home is not the best location for a yard sale so we packed up all of our bins and boxes and dragged them over to my in-laws house.
 They have a great neighborhood and were having a neighborhood sale.

 Send out a flyer to all the neighbors.
-Put out a bright sign a few weeks prior to the sale to advertise. – One word of caution – if you plan a neighborhood sale try to plan it on a day that other neighborhood sales in your area are NOT happening.
-This will take buyers away from your neighborhood.
-Plan yours for the week before if possible!
+Put out a bright sign a few weeks prior to the sale to advertise.
+If you plan a neighborhood sale, you may want to plan it the same day that other neighborhood sales are happening in your area.
+People will already be out, ready to shop and it will likely draw a bigger crowd.

 When selling children’s clothing write the size on the price tag – this will help your shoppers avoid having to hunt for the size.
-Price things to sell, I kept most of my prices from $ .25 – $1.00 a piece.
+Price things to sell, I kept most of my prices from $1 – $3.00 a piece.
+Hang up items if possible, it’s a lot easier for shoppers to weed through a bunch of hung clothing rather than digging through bins and making a mess.

 Before I finished pricing everything I had a pre-sale at our house.
 I used Facebook to invite my friends and family and I allowed them to invite friends.
 It was VERY successful!
 We made over $100 in just 2 hours!